Police search for man after 3 bodies found in California

 “We don’t believe this was a random killing,” Bianco said.
 “A regular, normal resident of Perris should not have anything to be afraid of.”

 The sheriff said Garcia has ties to San Jose, California, and Mexico.
-He has been deported twice but authorities have not yet determined his current immigration status.
+He has been deported twice.
+But authorities have not yet determined his current immigration status.
 There are already two misdemeanor warrants out for his arrest regarding other cases.

 He is also known as Jose Torres Garcia, Jose Luis Torres, Ismael Garcia and Ismael Garcia Gutierrez.
 Bianco said he is believed to be driving a 2001 GMC Yukon SUV or a motorcycle street bike that is possibly a green Kawasaki.

-Bianco has said detectives were looking into whether the location of the homicides was meant to send a message and whether a cartel or a gang was involved but on Thursday he said no links to a cartel have been established.
+Bianco has said detectives were looking into whether the location of the homicides was meant to send a message and whether a cartel or a gang was involved.
+But on Thursday he said no links to a cartel have been established.

 Detectives have reviewed surveillance camera footage throughout the city and interviewed people who knew the men.